When Robotics Meets Wireless Communications: An Introductory Tutorial: Mobile Robot Modeling

-where $E_{kin}$ is the kinetic energy, $E_{res}$ is the energy consumed by the motors to overcome the traction resistance presented by the friction of the floor, and $E_{motors}$ is the energy consumed by the motors which is {\it observable} from an external point of view, i.e., without taking into account the internal losses.
+where $E_{\rm kin}$ is the kinetic energy, $E_{\rm res}$ is the energy consumed by the motors to overcome the traction resistance presented by the friction of the floor, and $E_{\rm motors}$ is the energy consumed by the motors, which is {\it measurable} from an external point of view, i.e., without taking into account the internal losses.
 The kinetic energy is given by:

-where $m$ is the total WMR's mass; $I$ is the total WMR's rotational inertia; $v$ and $\omega$ are the translational and rotational speeds; $a(t)$ and $\beta(t)$ are the translational and rotational accelerations.
-Note that the products $v(t)a(t)$ and $\omega(t)\beta(t)$ in (\ref{eq:En:k2}) can be negative when the WMR stops.
-This means that the WMR's motors get back some power that {\bf could} be recovered by the WMR's electrical system.
-However, most WMR's do not have the electric systems needed to recover such power and thus, considering this limitation, (\ref{eq:En:k2}) becomes:
+where $m$ is the total WMR's mass; $I$ is the total WMR's rotational inertia; $v$ and $\omega$ are the translational and rotational speeds, respectively; and $a(t)$ and $\beta(t)$ are the translational and rotational accelerations, respectively.
+The products $v(t)a(t)$ and $\omega(t)\beta(t)$ in (\ref{eq:En:k2}) can be negative when the WMR stops, meaning that the WMR's motors get some power back that {\bf could} be recovered by the WMR's electrical system.
+But, most WMR's do not have the electric systems to recover such power and thus, considering this limitation, (\ref{eq:En:k2}) becomes:

 The term describing the energy consumed to overcome friction in (\ref{eq:En:k1}) is: